GlenKPeterson/Paguro/README.md

 Migrating large code bases to another language is not always practical.
 This project lets you think about your code the way that Clojure programmers do, but still write Java.

-This is somewhere between an Alpha and Beta release candidate.
-The code quality is high, but there is still a chance of API changes before the final release.
+This is in Beta release.
+The code quality is high, but the documentation is a work in progress and there is still a chance of API changes before the final release.
 Test coverage at last check: 73%

 ![Test Coverage](testCoverage.png)